MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-app-gateway.md

 To create the WLS cluster and Application Gateway, follow these steps:

-1. Start following the steps to provision a WebLogic Server Cluster as described [in the Oracle documentation](https://aka.ms/arm-oraclelinux-wls-cluster-oracle-docs), but come back to this page when you reach the **Azure Application Gateway** blade, shown here.
+1. Provision a WebLogic Server Cluster as described [in the Oracle documentation](https://aka.ms/arm-oraclelinux-wls-cluster-oracle-docs) using the [WebLogic Server Cluster Offer in the Azure Portal](https://portal.azure.com/#create/oracle.20191007-arm-oraclelinux-wls-cluster20191007-arm-oraclelinux-wls-cluster), but come back to this page when you reach the **Azure Application Gateway** blade, shown here.

    :::image type="content" source="media/migrate-weblogic-with-app-gateway/weblogic-app-gateway-blade.png" alt-text="Diagram showing the relationship between WLS, App Gateway, and Key Vault.":::